AugustWS/AWSTest/work.md

 ---
-title: Work
+title: Work work
 description: Websites, SEO,SEM, Digital marketing, branding
 sub-title: We make websites, optimize them for search and market them.
 Yup.
 We do it all!
 cta: You in?
 bg-color: coolBlue
 fg-color: primary
 ---
 <div class="wrapper box-shadow-large bordered-top">
                         <div class="pure-g  align-center ">
                                 <div class="pure-u-1 ">